webqit/webqit-community.docs/webflo/README.md

 ```

 ### Directory Structure
 It's a good practice to locate certain project files in conventional places.
 Webflo is thus able to automatically identify them at runtime.
-Here's an overview:

-> Notice that everything is optional.
+Here's an overview (keep in mind that everything below is optional, and/or can be renamed):

 #### The `public` Directory